Matt Hands, VP, Insurance and MoneySense

 A flood can occur from multiple sources.
 Heavy rains can cause a city's main drains to back up and flow into your basement.
 Overflowing rivers and ponds could cause a swell of groundwater that flows into your home.
 Heavy snowmelt can leak through your foundation, causing severe damage.
 Here are flood insurance options you may want to consider in your given situation.

 These are the flood insurance coverage add-ons you need to consider for your home insurance policy:

 Is your home covered for water and flood damage?

 Not all forms of water damage are covered by your basic home insurance policy.
-Make sure you're fully covered by comparing home insurance quotes with flood insurance today.compare quotes now
+Make sure you're fully covered by comparing home insurance quotes with flood coverage today.

 BC Disaster Financial Assistance (DFA)

 Quebec Financial Assistance to Disaster Victims program (FADV)